Guest Post By – Sonya Writing

 Load Up on Green Vegetables

 Green vegetables are high in Nitrogen, a chemical that is crucial for delivering oxygen to the body and keeping the blood at the appropriate viscosity.
 When the blood is full of oxygen and in good shape to deliver it, the rest of the body benefits.
+You can also try alpiste seeds to fight oxidative stress.

 Toss Out Your Air Fresheners